alexander-kastil/angular-basics/labs/L4-ui/readme.md

-# Implement a responsive User Interface using Angular Material and CSS Grid
+# Implement a Responsive User Interface Using Angular Material and CSS Grid

-In this lab we will use Angular Material to implement a user interface for the Food App.
-We will use the [Material Getting Started](https://material.angular.io/guide/getting-started) to install Angular Material and use the [Material Components](https://material.angular.io/components/categories) to implement the user interface.
-We will use [CSS Grid](https://css-tricks.com/snippets/css/complete-guide-grid/) to implement the base layout of the app.

-We will also complete the implementation of the Food App by adding data access to the app.
+In this lab, you will learn how to create a responsive user interface for a Food App using Angular Material and CSS Grid.
+By following the steps outlined, you will install Angular Material, implement Material Design components, and utilize CSS Grid for layout management.
+Additionally, you will explore how to customize your application’s theme, enhancing its visual appeal and user experience.

 ## Steps Outlined
 - Install Angular Material and create a base responsive layout
-- Implement a Material Design
+- Implement a Material Design for the Food App
-- Implement a custom Material Theme - optional
+- Implement a custom Material Theme (optional)

-### Install Angular Material and create a base responsive layout
+### Install Angular Material and Create a Base Responsive Layout

-- Add Angular Material to your project by using [Material Getting Started](https://material.angular.io/guide/getting-started) and choose a theme of your choice.
+- Begin by adding Angular Material to your project, utilizing the [Material Getting Started](https://material.angular.io/guide/getting-started) guide, and select a theme that aligns with your design vision.

-- Test the installation of Angular Material by replacing the `div` in the `navbar.component.html` with a [Material Toolbar](https://material.angular.io/components/toolbar/overview).
-In order to get this working you will need to import the `MatToolbarModule` from `@angular/material/toolbar` in the `navbar.component.ts`.
+- Verify the successful installation of Angular Material by replacing the existing `div` in the `navbar.component.html` with a [Material Toolbar](https://material.angular.io/components/toolbar/overview).
+To accomplish this, ensure you import the `MatToolbarModule` from `@angular/material/toolbar` within the `navbar.component.ts` file.

-- Implement the Base Layout using CSS Grid.
-Change to base layout in app.component to use [CSS Grid](https://css-tricks.com/snippets/css/complete-guide-grid/).
-Use the [main.component.html](/demos/05-ui/user-interface/src/app/main/main.component.html) layout and [main.component.scss](/demos/05-ui/user-interface/src/app/main/main.component.scss ) as a reference.
-You could also use an online tool like [CSS Grid Generator](https://grid.layoutit.com/) to generate the grid layout.
+- Develop the base layout of the application using CSS Grid.
+Modify the layout in `app.component` to leverage [CSS Grid](https://css-tricks.com/snippets/css/complete-guide-grid/).
+Refer to the layouts in [main.component.html](/demos/05-ui/ng-user-interface/src/app/main/main.component.html) and [main.component.scss](/demos/05-ui/ng-user-interface/src/app/main/main.component.scss) for guidance.
+You may also utilize online tools such as the [CSS Grid Generator](https://grid.layoutit.com/) to facilitate the grid layout creation.

-- Hide the sidebar on devices with a horizontal width less than `960px`.
-We will add a toggle button in another lab.
-You could use [demo-container.component.scss](/demos/05-ui/user-interface/src/app/demos/demo-container/demo-container.component.scss) as a reference as it contains a media query.
+    - Implement a responsive design by hiding the sidebar on devices with a screen width less than `960px`.
+A toggle button will be added in a future lab, so for now, consult [demo-container.component.scss](/demos/05-ui/ng-user-interface/src/app/demos/demo-container/demo-container.component.scss) for a reference on media queries.

-- Add `stylePreprocessorOptions` to angular.json.
-It is used to include the `src/theme` folder in the scss files.
+- Add `stylePreprocessorOptions` to the `angular.json` configuration file to include the `src/theme` folder in your SCSS files.
+This will allow for more manageable imports across your application.

     ```typescript
     "styles": [
         ...
     ],
     "stylePreprocessorOptions": {
         "includePaths": ["src/theme"]
     },
     "scripts": []
     ```

-    >Note: It allows use to use shorter paths when importing global scss chunks into components.
-For example, we can use `@import 'theme';` instead of `@import 'src/theme';`.
+    > Note: This configuration enables the use of shorter paths when importing global SCSS files into components.
+For example, you can use `@import 'theme';` instead of `@import 'src/theme';`.

 ### Implement a Material Design for Food App

 - A possible design for the Food App is shown below.
 You can use this as a reference when implementing the user interface.

     ![material](_images/material.jpg)

 - Use [mat-card](https://material.angular.io/components/card/overview) elements in `food-list.component.html` and `food-edit.component.html` to surround the content.
 You will have to import the following modules in the respective components: